 Essentially, this is a plan for you and about you.
 It will mean different things to different people (dads too!) and in different roles.
 It will cover your details, your role, your career, and how you will manage it given you are expecting a baby.
 It will lay out the next 12-24 months: before, during and after parental leave from a career perspective.

 This is your document and is not legally required, but could be the smartest career move you make.
 Think about it from your manager’s perspective.
-Your manager is most likely juggling many priorities, team members and requirements from senior management, and so doesn’t have time to understand the details surrounding your leave.
+Your manager is most likely juggling many priorities, team members and requirements from senior management, and might not have time to understand the details surrounding your leave.
 Consider this a simple tool for her (and possibly others) to refer to in your absence.
 We recommend also sharing it with your mentor or sponsor if you have one.

-- Your personal details
+- Your personal details.

-- Requested leave
+- Requested leave.

-- Specific team meetings, dinners, team days, etc, that you would like to be included in whilst on leave
+- Specific team meetings, dinners, team days, etc. that you would like to be included in whilst on leave.

-- Handover plan (key items, deliverables and things your manager needs to know)
+- Handover plan (key items, deliverables and things your manager needs to know).

-Written by the team at Circle In
+Written by the Circle In team.